 Emily Promise Allison studied sculpture at Alberta College of Art and Design, Calgary, CA and Sculpture and Environmental Art (BFA Exchange), Glasgow School of Art, UK.
 In addition to her work as an artist, Allison is a designer, performer, and children’s educator devoted to the discovery of alternative approaches to culture and society.
 She lives with a desire to witness an individual’s discovery of an unknown ability, enabling a collapse of perceived hierarchies between knowledge, lived experience, and naivete. www.emilypromiseallison.com

-Bruce Barton is the AD of Vertical City Performance as well as a director, dramaturg, playwright, and scholar.
+Bruce Barton is a director, dramaturg, playwright, and scholar, as well as a founding member of Vertical City Performance.
 His stage plays have been produced across Canada on stage and radio, been celebrated with multiple award nominations, and published.
 Bruce works extensively as a writer, dramaturg, and collaborator with physical theatre, devising, and dance performance companies such as Ghost River Theatre, Zuppa Theatre, Theatre Gargantua, bluemouth inc., and Kaeja d’Dance.
 He has also directed professionally for over two decades, most recently with Vertical City (All Good Things, YouTopia, Trace) Hopscotch Collective (Swimmer ), and Kaeja d’Dance (Rogue Show).
 He is also the Director of the School of Creative and Performing Arts at the University of Calgary.

 Pil Hansen is a dance/devising dramaturg, a founding member of Vertical City Performance, and an Associate Professor of performing arts at the University of Calgary.
 Her artistic and scholarly research examines cognitive dynamics of memory and perception in creative processes.
 She has dramaturged 27 premieres and remounts, including award winning and both nationally and internationally touring works.
 Her latest books are Modes of Agency, Awareness and Engagement (2015) and Performing the Remembered Present: The Cognition of Memory in Dance, Theatre and Music(2017).
 Current and recent artistic collaborators are: Kaeja d’Dance, Toronto Dance Theatre, and Ghost River.